 Many bets have additional numeric components beyond the reward/risk ratio.
 For example, if the real-world result must beat a certain stat or overcome a handicap of some kind, your bet will include a basis number.
 These are most commonly expressed as spreads and totals.
 These basis numbers usually refer to a game's score (points, runs or goals depending on the sport), but might apply to other measurable statistics or outcomes from the game or match that you're betting on.

 If you feel like you're lost in a Sonoran sandstorm, don't worry, the air will clear.
 Examples are the best path out of the desert so that you can start betting.

 How to Read Betting Odds in Arizona

-The best way to learn how to read betting odds is to look at a typical event listing that you might see at an Arizona betting site for sports.
+The best way to learn how to read betting odds is to look at a typical event listing that you might see at the best sports betting apps in Arizona.